Long ago, on a playa far, far away Tom and I met at Burning Man, and our partnership has grown naturally from that foundation of play and adventure.

 Tom is a true adventurer at heart.
 He has rafted the Grand Canyon multiple times, spent winters mountaineering, and hiked the Appalachian trail by himself.
 At a young age Tom’s father taught him the essentials of wilderness survival, and Tom is most at home sleeping under the stars.

-Tom recently retired from a 25 year career as a fireman and paramedic, and shortly after his retirement he completed a huge adventure!
-In March/April 2016 Tom walked the historic Camino de Santiago pilgrimage in Spain.
+In 2015 Tom retired from a 25 year career as a fireman and paramedic, and shortly after his retirement he completed a huge adventure by walking the historic Camino de Santiago pilgrimage in Spain!

 Brittany adopted Indy when he was 4 years old from a dog rescue in Katy, Texas.
 Now, 9 years later, Indy is a sweet senior dog who happens to be Brittany and Tom’s best friend.
 Whatever Tom and Brittany are doing, Indy wants to join in.
 So it’s no surprise that Indy is an integral part of Tom and Brittany’s travels.